 Another important point to talk about is how simple it is to use the Original Rooster Tail.
 Sometimes using a new lure is overwhelming. you have to hear a lot of complicated stuff about the right techniques to use it.
 This is not the case with Original Rooster Tails.
 All you need to do is cast them, retrieve them at medium speed and wait for your catch to bite!

-If you heard that someone is catching fish with Mepps lure, chances are he’s using Mepps aglia spinner lure.
-This lure is available in 6 sizes from the tiny ones to the large ones.
+If you heard that someone is catching fish with Mepps lure, chances are he’s using Mepps Agila spinner lure.
+This lure is available in 6 sizes from tiny ones to large ones.
 It’s also available in triple and single hook versions

 Mepps Aglia is silver-plated which creates a bright white flash that makes it visible against a dark background and appeals more to fish encouraging them to strike.
 It’s also available in other bright colours, but it highly depends on the background.
 For instance, if you’re fishing in a light sandy background, picking a copper or brass would be a more suitable choice.

 When it comes to fishing trout, you’re to match the size of the spinner with the size of the targeted trout.
-You can go for sizes 0 and 1 for small stream trout and 2-3 for larger ones.
+You can go for sizes 0 and 1 for smaller streams trout and 2-3 for larger trout.